ReDeiPirati/intro-to-pytorch/beginner/2.Neural-Networks/NN_intro.md

   <img src="https://github.com/sominwadhwa/sominwadhwa.github.io/blob/master/assets/intro_to_pytorch_series/accuracy_logreg.png?raw=true"/>
 </p>

 You can see here, how the decrease in the error/loss value leads to an increase in accuracy.
 This behaviour portrays the increasing confidence of the model as we feed in more & more data while iterating through the dataset.
+Upon evaluating, we can an accuracy of about 80-85%.
+So naturally, the next question is, **can we do better?**.

+## Artificial Neural networks